Operators Piano Company

 In instruments with bells or xylophone, the earliest instruments have bells and the latest usually have xylophone, but certain models, including the Midget, were offered with a choice of either instrument.

-Most standard model Reproduco organs have 98 pipes arranged in 1˝ ranks.
-The Diapason register controls the low flutes, 12 large stopped wooden bass flute pipes behind the soundboard, plus 12 smaller stopped wooden accompaniment pipes under the keyboard inside.
+Most standard model Reproduco piano organs (intended for mortuary and theatre use) have 98 pipes arranged in 1½ ranks.
+The Diapason register controls the low flutes, consisting of 12 large stopped wooden bass flute pipes located behind the piano soundboard, plus 12 smaller stopped wooden accompaniment pipes inside and under the keyboard.
 The treble has separate registers for 37 open wooden flutes, and either 37 metal quintadenas (usually) or 37 small scale metal violins (very rarely).
 The combination of 24 bass/accompaniment stopped pipes and 37 treble pipes forms a continuous 61-note organ scale at 8’ pitch.
+The larger Super Junior Reproduco had additional pipework in a side-cabinet, and the even more elaborate Super Reproduco had yet additional pipework and a 30-onote xylophone in its side-cabinet.
+These "Super" models were intended for theatre use.
+For yet more demanding situations, Operators made the two-manual horseshoe console Reproduco Unified Mortuary Organ and the Unified Theatre Organ.

 Standard art glass designs are shown in Bowers’ Encyclopedia of Automatic Musical Instruments and the forthcoming Reblitz-Bowers Guide to Coin Operated American Pianos and Orchestrions.